“Medieval tile. Medieval pottery. Another piece of pottery. More tile. Animal bone.” Paul Gething, archaeologist, picked through his finds.

 “I’m firmly convinced that the key skill archaeologists have to learn is how not to focus on what is in front of them.
 Five thousand years ago, skilled artisan could produce half a dozen arrowheads like this every hour.
 They were as disposable as Bic razors.
 The shafts, on the other hand, were a different matter.
 Finding and preparing a truly straight length of wood was difficult.
 Once that was done, the shaft had to be fletched too.
 For Neolithic man, the valuable part of an arrow was not the arrowhead but the shaft.
 What would happen, though, if an animal wasn’t killed outright but fled, taking your valuable arrow with it?
 So they made their arrows in such a way that the arrowhead would break off easily, leaving the shaft to be retrieved.”

-Looking at the killing instrument, I was transported back in time to a world of woods and marshes, and a hunter drawing his bow on a deer and loosing his arrow, but the beast, startled, leapt away, the arrow protruding from its haunch.
+Looking at the killing instrument, I was transported back in time to a world of woods and marshes, and a hunter drawing his bow on a deer and loosing his arrow.
+The beast, startled, leapt away, the arrow protruding from its haunch.
 The shaft broke off as the deer careered through the trees and the pursuing hunter spotted the bright feathers of its fletch lying in the moss.
 The deer escaped, only to die a few days later when the wound became infected.
 Scavengers cleared the remains, but the indigestible flint of the arrowhead fell to the earth, and was covered over, only to be uncovered centuries later when a sweating medieval peasant piled the spoil from the furrow on to the adjacent ridge.
 There it remained, alternately exposed and hidden, until a passing archaeologist saw it glittering on the ground and grasped its significance.

 Paul had won the bet.